Roll20/roll20-api-scripts/vampire-v5/Readme.md

 	shows dice rolled as graphic, small, medium, or large if "on" or as text if "off" !vtm test // this will output every side of every die to the chat window (currently does not work) !vtm hero // Only for true heroes
-  !vtm lupine // When people ask for too much
+  !vtm lupine // When people ask for too much.
+Currently disabled.

 ### Versions
 Version 1.2
-Updated images to a different location
+Updated images to a different location.
+Fixed bugs where players name would not appear for specific rolls.
+Fixed bug in which speech marks in a players name would cause issues.
 Version 1.1
 Bug fixes and updated images to a different location.
 Renamed Humanity to Remorse, added a new "Humanity" roll.